 - Anal fissures are caused primarily by trauma, but several non-traumatic diseases are associated with anal fissures and should be suspected if fissures occur in unusual locations.

 - The primary symptom of anal fissures is pain during and following bowel movements.
-Bleeding, itching, and a malodorous discharge also may occur.
+Other symptoms that may occur are:

-- Ointments containing anesthetics, steroids, nitroglycerin, and calcium channel blocking drugs (CCBs) are used for treating anal fissures that fail to heal with less conservative management.
+- Prescription drugs used to treat anal fissures that fail to heal with less conservative treatment include:

 - Surgery by lateral sphincterotomy is the gold standard for curing anal fissures.
 Because of complications, however, it is reserved for patients who are intolerant of non-surgical treatments or in whom non-surgical treatments have proven to be ineffective.

 What are anal fissures?

 An anal fissure is a cut or tear occurring in the anus (the opening through which stool passes out of the body) that extends upwards into the anal canal.
 Fissures are a common condition of the anus and anal canal and are responsible for 6% to 15% of the visits to a colon and rectal (colorectal) surgeon.
 They affect men and women equally and both the young and the old.
 Fissures usually cause pain during bowel movements that often is severe.
 Anal fissure is the most common cause of rectal bleeding in infancy.